VCD Unit 1 AOS 3

 Design elements and principles

-The images below are icons made to represent each of the design elements and principles.
+The icons below represent each of the design elements and principles.

 Design pre and post Helvetica (1957)